California Court Records

 Los Angeles, CA 90007

-Note: Any personal letters or notes included in this payment method will not be delivered to the inmate.
-A sender does not require a JPAY account to deposit funds via Lock Box.
+Senders do not require a JPAY account to deposit funds via Lock Box.
 Typically, checks are held for ten business days prior to finalizing the transaction.